alpha1693/CSCI2961/Lab2.md

 It's hard to say there is a "best" license for a business or public good.
 However, a general consensus agreed that the GPL v2 is best for public good, while LGPL or Apache (prevent patent issues) are ideal for a business.

+### Task 9 - Project

+I'll be working with Alvin Leung, Christopher Ngai, Aman Zargarpur, and Helen on a Google Chrome extension.